Author Archives: Tina Drakakis

 Never open your shower gifts with scissors.
 Think that’s easy?
 Try it.

 Don’t wear black when you’re pregnant.
+Actually, this bad omen was later confirmed.
 I never really heeded this until I was strolling through NY’s San Gennaro feast in the ninth month of my first pregnancy.
 Now, this is a typical street festive, where booths and food trucks line the avenue and you gain weight from the smells alone.
 It was summer, and right before the start of my maternity leave.
-I was wearing a spectacular solid black, A-frame swing dress that I’d ordered from a (gasp!) catalog.
+I was wearing a spectacular solid black, A-frame swing dress that I’d ordered from a (gasp!
+PRE-INTERNET) catalog.
 It was perfect for my unforgiving girth and I could wear it even after the baby came.
 Back in the pre-Amazon day you seriously took your chances with mail order clothing but this was a winner.
-It made my bloated brain convinced I looked like Audrey Hepburn.
-I bought two: the other was hot pink.
+It made my bloated brain convinced I looked like Audrey Hepburn so I bought two: the other was hot pink.
 Anyway, as I strolled the streets with a group of co-workers a very old woman started motioning to me from her food stand.
 I smiled and started making my way towards her (free sausage sample?
 All in, ma’am!).
-As I got closer I could see was definitely not smiling back, but rather she was shaking her head.
+As I got closer I could see was definitely not smiling back at me, but rather she was shaking her head.
 She began wagging a wrinkled, crooked finger at me and started speaking in Italian.
 She gestured to my overall physique, kept muttering things I did not understand and made the sign of the cross before shooing me away in disgust.

 I wore the hot pink number for the remaining weeks of the pregnancy and never (ever) told my mother.
 (Spoiler alert, the baby arrived without horns).